Mira Hashmall Honored on Daily Journal’s 2017 List of “Top 40 Under 40”

-The April 12, 2017 issue of the Daily Journal honored Mira Hashmall of Miller Barondess, LLP on its 2017 List “Top 40 Under 40.”
-This exclusive list includes lawyers under the age of 40 who have achieved the highest level of legal success amongst their peers.
+We are proud to announce that Miller Barondess partner Mira Hashmall has been honored by the Daily Journal on its 2017 List, “Top 40 Under 40.”
+This exclusive list includes lawyers under the age of 40 who have achieved the highest level of legal success among their peers.

 On February 10, 2017, the Daily Journal featured a front page article, “Former UC Riverside Lawyer Wins $2.5M in Gender Discrimination Trial,” that outlined one of Mira’s employment victories.
 Mira won a $2.5 million jury verdict on behalf of the former Chief Campus Counsel of the University of California, Riverside.
 The jury found after a seven-week trial that Mira’s client was retaliated against for reporting gender discrimination and that the UC general counsel and former UC Riverside Chancellor had retaliated against her in the midst of a federal audit of the University.
-For more details, see http://millerb.wpengine.com/2017/02/ex-uc-riverside-atty-wins-2-5m-retaliation-verdict/.
+Click here for more details.

-Mira Hashmall represents clients in all phases of litigation, from pre-litigation counseling to appellate proceedings.
-Mira has developed significant expertise representing clients in appellate proceedings before the California Courts of Appeal and the Courts of Appeals for the Sixth, Ninth and Tenth Circuits.
+Mira represents clients in all phases of litigation, from pre-litigation counseling to appellate proceedings.
+She has developed significant expertise representing clients in appellate proceedings before the California Courts of Appeal and the Courts of Appeals for the Sixth, Ninth and Tenth Circuits.

-Mira successfully reversed a trial court’s granting of a nonsuit and remanded the case for retrial on all tort claims in a lawsuit against Nissan Motor Acceptance Corporation stemming from its termination of a former automobile dealer/franchisee.
+Mira successfully reversed a trial court’s granting of a non-suit and remanded the case for retrial on all tort claims in a lawsuit against Nissan Motor Acceptance Corporation stemming from its termination of a former automobile dealer/franchisee.
 In May 2017, a jury heard the new trial and awarded $256 million to Miller Barondess client, Superior Automotive Group, which consisted of $121.9 million in compensatory damages and $134.5 million in punitive damages.
-For more details, see http://millerb.wpengine.com/2017/05/miller-barondess-wins-256-million-jury-verdict-against-nissan-as-covered-by-the-los-angeles-times/.
+Click here for more details.